 How to Care for Growing Melons

 Growing melons require about an inch or two of water per week (that’s about 2.5 to 5 cm.).
 Make sure you don’t forget to water them when there are periods of no rain.
 Also, they should be fertilized every two to three weeks.

-When the plants begin to flower, do not worry if the flower wilts and no melons appear.
-The second flowering is actually the female flowers which produce the fruit.
+When the plants begin to bloom, don’t worry if the flower wilts and no melons appear.
+The second flowering is actually the female flowers that produce the fruit.
 The first flowers are male and will normally drop off.

 Slow down on the watering when it gets closer to harvesting time.
-Stopping the watering at the end will allow for a sweeter fruit.
-Watering them toward harvest will water down the flavor.
+Stopping the watering near harvest will allow for a sweeter fruit.
+Watering them too much toward harvest will water down the flavor.

 Although the harvesting of melons is really dependent on the type of melon your are growing, in most cases, you’ll know your melons are ripe enough when you pick one up and sniff the skin.
 If you can smell the melon through the skin, your melons are ripe enough to pick.
 Also, many types will generally break free from the vine easily once ripe.